btilmon/holoCu/README.md

 ```

-Here is an example saved file:
+Here is an example saved image with the hologram phase on top and simulated hologram amplitude on bottom:

 <p align="left">
   <img src="data/marketing/adaptive.png" width="320" height="380">